liskarmsimp/PatchMatchFusionNetwork/README.md

 # PatchMatchFusionNetwork
-## Improved implementation of PatchMatch that utilizes FusionNetwork
+Improved implementation of PatchMatch that utilizes fusion network

 # Instructions to access code: